7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 Step 1: Calculate Annual Usage Days

 Honestly estimate how many days per year you'll use the equipment.
-Be realistic, not optimistic.

 Step 2: Calculate Ownership Costs